gwu-analytics/water_budget/readme.md

 ### Water budget calculation and violation

-Water budgets will be calculated by taking as argument the acreage of irrigatable land for a given customer and calculating a weekly allowance based on 1" of irrigation over the totality of that acreage.
+Water budgets will be calculated by taking as argument the area in square feet of irrigatable land for a given customer and calculating a weekly allowance based on 1" of irrigation over the totality of that acreage.

 Where $b$ is the weekly water budget,
 $a$ is the square feet of irrigatable land,